inc/tilt/README.md

 ## Wallet Service

-The Tilt wallet service is designed to run on a private server (or always-on local computer) and act as a hot wallet.
+The Tilt wallet service is designed to run on a private server (or local computer) and act as a hot wallet.
 It maintains a constant WebSocket connection to the Tilt servers.
 Requests from your site or app are routed through the Tilt servers to your wallet service.
+In the event that your wallet service is offline, it's possible to pre-generate "unused" addresses that will be used during downtime.

-The private keys are generated and stored on your private server and therefore they are *not* be accessible to Tilt or anyone else.
+The private keys are generated and stored on your private server and therefore they are *not* accessible to Tilt or anyone else.

 ## Tilt Directory